-- > Tipping fees for municipal solid waste, sludge and asbestos were lowered for 2017.
-Tipping fees remain lower than tipping fees were in 1992. - Finance Committee tasked Senior Management to prepare an extensive long-term financial plan that projects revenues, expenses, capital purchases and future tipping fees for the next five years. - The Authority had a \$5,963,522 addition to its net asset position for 2017. - > Authority continued to make yearly deposits to a Landfill Equipment Replacement Fund. - > Authority continued to fund future landfill cell expansions with current tipping fees. - Authority made all necessary deposits to Landfill Closure Funds as required. - Authority completed year one of a five-year contract with Fulton County for Processing and Marketing of Recyclables, which generated \$158,235 in additional revenue.
-The Authority is now processing Oswego, Lewis and Fulton Counties' recyclables.
-The Authority received \$783,116 in processing fees from these agreements in 2017. - > Continued to market carbon credits generated through destruction of methane at Regional Landfill.
-The Authority realized \$318,752 in carbon credit revenue for 2017.
+- > Tipping fees for municipal solid waste and sludge were lowered for 2018.
+Tipping fees remain lower than tipping fees were in 1992. - Finance Committee tasked Senior Management to prepare an extensive long-term financial plan that forecasts revenues, expenses, capital purchases and future tipping fees for the next five years. - The Authority had a \$5,387,551 addition to its net asset position for 2018. - > Authority continued to make yearly deposits to a Landfill Equipment Replacement Fund. - > Authority continued to fund future landfill cell expansions with current tipping fees. - Authority made all necessary deposits to Landfill Closure Funds as required. - The Authority is now processing Oswego, Lewis and Fulton Counties' recyclables.
+The Authority received \$781,285 in processing fees from these agreements in 2018. - Continued to market carbon credits generated through destruction of methane at Regional Landfill.
+The Authority realized \$432,221 in carbon credit revenue for 2018. - The Authority paid down \$2,315,000 in scheduled long-term debt for 2018.
+The Authority has reduced long-term bonded debt by \$19,942,407 over the past five years.

-The Authority completed defeasance of the \$3,765,000 outstanding 2007 bonds in April of 2017.
-The Authority has also reserved \$2,505,000 to defease the 2011 bond issue in 2021.